geobro1992/geobro1992.github.io/_cats/conservation-initiatives.md

 <br />

 ## SOS
 Welcome to the blog series Conservation Initiatives!
 In this collection of essays I hope to provide some insight into the theory and practice of preserving the natural world.

+Life is an interwoven tapestry, a majestic work of art, both through time and across space.
+In our struggle for self preservation, we tug at the threads of life and distort the carefully crafted images therein.
+In doing so we threaten our own existence, for humanity is very much a part of this intricate fabric.
+There is still time before life is in tatters, but we have already left an indelible mark.

+By studying the tears and inkblots inflicted by human civilization we learn something of the structure of nature, how things are put together.
+We also gain insight into how best to preserve and possibly restore such a marvelous composition before it is too late.
 I want to explore past successes and failures, the relative strengths and weaknesses of various approaches, and the fate of the environment in the 21st century.

-Conservation biology: this shit ain’t easy.
+Conservation biology: _nil desperandum_
 <br />
 <br />